lgiese/lgiese.boat.io/sonarsensor.md

 **3\.
 Third Attachent at the final catermaran**

-The Deeper was attached to the final Katerman by a simple and effective system (see Image 9 and 10).
+The Deeper was attached to the final catamaran by a simple and effective system (see Image 9 and 10).
 A threaded rod (diameter 5mm) was fixed on the thread integrated in the deeper and locked with a nut.
 The length of the threaded rod and the weight of the nuts used now determines the load which keeps the deeper constantly on the water surface.
 The threaded rod is covered with insulating tape to prevent it from sticking.
 The deepener can be secured with a cord and the supplied fastening ring.

 <div class="box alt">
 				<div class="row 50% uniform">